fniessink/toisto/docs/software.md

 Toisto recognizes homographs and automatically provides a hint when quizzing a label that has homographs.
 It does so by looking at the relation between the different concepts that share the same label.

+#### Hints based on grammar

-If the concepts share a common base concept, such as with verbs, Toisto will base the hint on the grammar of the concepts.
+If the homographs share a common base concept, such as with verbs, Toisto will base the hint on the grammar of the concepts.
 For example:

 ```json
 {